lifemapper/core/docs/adminUser/installLifemapperSystem.rst

 #. **Check problem areas**:

    * Symlink from /share/lmserver/log to /opt/lifemapper/log
-   * existence of /var/lib/pgsql/9.1/data - if this directory already exists on a new install, delete it
+   * Contents of /var/lib/pgsql/9.1/data - if this directory exists and is populated when doing a clean install, delete it
-   * check /tmp/lm_build_solr_index.log - errors may occur b/c data is not yet
-     initialized

 #. **Reboot front end** ::

    # reboot

 Look for LmServer Errors
 ------------------------